outmoded/hapijs.com/lib/tutorials/serving-files.md

 ### File handler options

-We can also specify the parameter as a function that accepts the `request` object and returns a string representing the file's path:
+We can also specify the parameter as a function that accepts the `request` object and returns a string representing the file's path (absolute or relative):

 ```javascript
 server.route({